 One of my grandmothers, whom I love very much, insisted that the United States has only financially prospered because we are a Christian nation.
 She insists that our adherence to Judeo-Christian ethics is the reason we have a higher standard of living than everyone else.

 Although I, myself, am religious and, personally, a Christian, the coldly rational economist in me immediately objected: Her statement could not be true because we are not the richest on a standard of living basis, nor have we ever been at any point in our history.
-But, again, the financial education system in this country is so pathetic that most people don’t realize that.
+(We do, however, have the highest aggregate standard of living for any nation that has ever existed, reaching more average people than any But, again, the financial education system in this country is so pathetic that most people don’t realize either of those things or the distinction.
 What her statement reveals is the peculiar American pathology equating wealth with God’s blessing and divine right.
 It’s so woven into the fabric of the nation due to our roots as a land for upstarts fresh off the boat that it permeates nearly everything we do, even today.

 To explain to her that religion has absolutely no influence on the economic standard of living of a country, I created the following chart for her that compares the top 10 richest countries based upon 2011 estimates for per capita gross domestic product (GDP per capita) and the effective predominate religion of the nation.

 Even in nations such as the Netherlands, which people think of as “Christian” due to a strong Roman Catholic presence, only 34% people believe there is a God.
 That means that 66% of people believe there is no God.
 Qatar, which is entirely made up of Muslims, utterly crushed the United States.